Technigo/project-portfolio/README.md

 Components are one thing, fetching data and passing the right needed props is another.
 At one point I had an eureka moment and it clicked.
 Before I never really understood how the props are passed, because the names were all the same.

 Moving on, after I finally had all the needed data I tried to arrange it according to the Figma file.
 I was not completely happy how this design looked, because it didn't reflect my personality.
 But that was the least issue I had.
 The responsiveness was giving me a hard time.
 CSS is a humbling experience with every project.
+Epsecially when working on responsiveness.

+At the end I did added a ticker tape.
+I am not a huge fan of animation like that, but since it's in the bottom of the page, I don't mind.

+What I'd consider is to make it more SEO friendly.
+SPA is not really best friend with SEO and I'd like take more time to make the page more readable with SEO best practise.

 ## View it live